 Some say that Longshan is the best temple in Taipei.
 Many say if you only have the time to visit one temple in Taiwan’s capital, it should be it.
 I have to admit that I agree with that.

 Longshan is probably the busiest religious building in Taipei.
 Not just inside.
-The whole area around the building is packed with people, little shops that sell traditional gifts, restaurants and food stalls.
-You can't get bored there.
-There's a lot going on.
-Enough to keep your eyes and senses busy for hours.
+The whole area around the building is packed with locals, little shops that sell traditional gifts, restaurants, food stalls, and ancient Chinese medicine.
+The entire Longshan neighborhood is fascinating and there’s a lot going on from early morning til late at night, every day of the week.

 Longshan Temple is extremely crowded with worshipers during the Chinese New Year Holiday as well as other Taiwanese festivals such as Ghost Month, Moon Festival, and Dragon Boat Festival.

 Last thing I have to say about Longshan Temple, is that you’d be crazy to visit Taipei and not make a stop here – it’s really a one of a kind place that will give you tons of photo opportunities.